Reid–Hillview Airport: Environmental impact

 For years, local activists have pushed to close the airport, supported by Santa Clara County Supervisors Blanca Alvarado and Cindy Chavez.
 Residents and officials have cited the airport's proximity to 21 schools and childcare centers as a concern due to the airport's use of 100LL avgas, which contains lead.
 Activists consider the airport's continued operation to be an example of environmental racism in the United States, arguing that 97% of the adjacent East San Jose neighborhood at risk of lead poisoning identifies as predominantly non white, predominantly low-income Latino and Vietnamese-American residents.
-This study also brought about conversations of the national use of leaded aviation fuel in piston engined aircraft, which contributes to 70% of airborne lead.
+This study also discussed the national use of leaded aviation fuel in piston-engined aircraft, contributing to 70% of airborne lead.

 A 2021 study by Dr. Sammy Zahran found unsafe levels of lead in the air above the southeastern side of the airport, exceeding the acceptable limit set by the National Ambient Air Quality Standards; in response, that side of the airport was closed to visitors.
 A study commissioned by the county and released in August 2021 found elevated blood lead levels in children living within a 1.5 miles radius of the airport.
 The study found that children in the affected region experienced blood lead levels of 0.83 micrograms per deciliter.
 This is nearly double the blood lead levels of children during the Flint water crisis, which were around 0.45 micrograms per deciliter.
 Nationally, over 360,000 children live in neighborhoods surround airports which use leaded aviation fuel.